About the HESI Exam

 A: Each component of your application is considered; the HESI is just one item out of many that are considered.

 Q: If I take other parts of the exam, will those be considered?

-A: No, only the required components will be review.
+A: No, only the required components will be reviewed.
 The other sections such as Biology, Chemistry, Learning Styles, and Physics are not required and will not be reviewed.